 So make today the day you do some financial spring-cleaning.
 Payday is on the horizon, which is when I set most of my payments to clear my account.
-It’s time to do my annual spring-clean and clear out any monthly and annual subscriptions that are costing money.
+It’s time to do my annual spring-clean and clear out any monthly and annual subscriptions that are costing me money.
 These payments all add up!

 1. Standing Orders / Direct Debits

 It’s always good to check your standing orders and direct debits to see what is leaving your account each month.
 It is surprising to see how much these accumulate over time.
 Decide what is a must-have, what is a luxury and what you don’t use anymore.
-Make sure that you are not in breach of any contracts you may have before you cancel.
+Ensure you are not in breach of any contracts you may have before you cancel.
 This is your first port of call to start spring-cleaning your finances.

 3. Spending App